-Our detailed review and honest thoughts of the Ultimate Civil PE Review Course from Civil Engineering Academy
+Our detailed review and honest thoughts of the Ultimate Civil FE & PE Review Courses from Civil Engineering Academy

-If you’re gearing up for the PE exam and looking around for a review course to help you prep, you might be shocked by the prices.
-Many of the biggest prep providers in the PE review space charge north of $2,000 for a comprehensive review course.
+If you’re gearing up for the FE or PE exam and looking around for a review course to help you prep, you might be shocked by the prices.
+Many of the biggest prep providers in the space charge north of $2,000 for a comprehensive review course.
 Yikes.
-Then you come across Civil Engineering Academy’s Ultimate Civil PE Review Course, with a price tag of just under $700.
-And naturally, everybody’s next question is: does this PE review course work?
+Then you come across Civil Engineering Academy’s FE and PE review courses, with a price tag of just under $700.
+And naturally, everybody’s next question is: is this review course good?
 We answer just that question in our detailed review and analysis below.

 Without a doubt, the thing that first sucks you in with Civil Engineering Academy is their pricing.
-I mean, there’s just no denying that they offer the most bang for your buck in the PE prep space.
-Major competitors that offer some of the better PE exam prep courses we’ve reviewed, like PPI and School of PE, charge anywhere from $1,500 up to $3,000 for their comprehensive review courses.
+I mean, there’s just no denying that they offer the most bang for your buck in both the FE and PE prep spaces.

 Pricing and course options current as of date of publication.

-Our Thoughts: The Ultimate Civil PE Review Course
+Our Thoughts: The Ultimate Civil FE & PE Review Courses

 Before I dive straight into what I think of the Civil Engineering Academy course and materials, you first need to know what you get.
 So here’s a quick roster of everything they’ll give you when you sign up:

 Lecture Modules (14 for FE / 10 For PE)

 Practice Problem Video Solutions (300+ for FE / 200+ For PE)